manuel12/manuel12/README.md

 ### 👨‍💻 About Me :

-Hello, I’m a QA Engineer with 10 years of experience in the QA and Test Automation field.
+Hello, I’m a QA Engineer with over 10 years of experience in the QA and Test Automation field.

 I believe understanding software from end-to-end is key to testing it effectively.